rust-lang/rust/src/doc/rustc-dev-guide/src/traits/resolution.md

 During type checking, we do not store the results of trait selection.
 We simply wish to verify that trait selection will succeed.
-Then later, at trans time, when we have all concrete types available, we can repeat the trait selection to choose an actual implementation, which will then be generated in the output binary.
+Then later, at codegen time, when we have all concrete types available, we can repeat the trait selection to choose an actual implementation, which will then be generated in the output binary.